cicadacreativemag/ccm_website/content/submit.md

 ---

 # SUBMIT
-> Submissions are open!
-Read below to get started and submit to Issue 07: "You are here."
-You can fill out the form on this page or directly visit the form [here](https://tally.so/r/nprZDV).
+> Submissions for Issue 07 are currently **closed** and review is in-progress.
+Issue 08 submissions will open in the fall, so check back soon!

 {{< masonry >}}
 {{< cards/card-medium title="ISSUE 07: 'You are here'">}}